 Galileo: The Power of the Telescope Two eyes and two pieces of glass revolutionized human understanding 400 years ago.
 The eyes belonged to Galileo Galilei, and the curved pieces of glass were the lenses of his telescope.
 Experience Galileo’s early experiments, his advocacy of the idea that the Earth revolves around the sun, and his work with early telescopes.
 Learn how his keen observations culminated in The Starry Messenger, an early masterpiece in which Galileo described all his dazzling discoveries.
 Narrated by Dava Sobel, author of the award-winning biography Galileo’s Daughter.

 The Girl Who Walked Upside Down This is the tale of a very special girl.
 She came to us one spring day after a storm, walking upside down by the rainbow.
 Perhaps due to her special way of walking, she has a unique way of looking at things, in particular the sky, and an affection for the Moon and stars.
-The girl who walked upside down is committed to the fight against light pollution.
+The girl who walked upside down and her friend the spider come up with a solution to the fight against light pollution which is making life hard for their friend the owl.

-Run Time: 33 minutes Recommended for ages 6 and up
+Run Time: 33 minutes Recommended for ages 6+

 Habitat Earth Living networks connect and support life forms large and small—from colonies of tiny microbes and populations of massive whales to ever-expanding human societies.
 In the California Academy of Sciences’ latest original planetarium show, Habitat Earth, discover what it means to live in today’s connected world.
 Through stunning visualizations of the natural world, dive below the ocean’s surface to explore the dynamic relationships found in kelp forest ecosystems, travel beneath the forest floor to see how Earth’s tallest trees rely on tiny fungi to survive, and journey to new heights to witness the intricate intersection between human and ecological networks.